Creating Pathways To A Brighter Future

 Can my child continue on to earn a bachelor’s degree?
 Yes, the pathways are identified to earn an Associate in Applied Science (for P-TECH) or up to 60 transferable credits (ECHS) and move forward to employment or into a bachelor’s program.
 Students will benefit from the flexibility offered by HVCC’s articulation agreement with over 50 college institutions; the full list can be viewed here.

 Are students able to take classes over the summer or in the spring?
 There is no requirement of summer-term courses as part of the degree pathways, they are structured so that a student can complete them over the course of a traditional high school year.
-In the summer before freshman year, students will attend a three-week preparatory class that will serve as a bridge to the new program and will start them earning towards a 1-credit College Forum class.
-More than one section and remote options will be planned to accommodate busy summer schedules.
+In the summer before freshman year, students will attend six preparatory sessions that will serve as a bridge to the new program and will start them earning towards a 1-credit College Forum class.
+The summer bridge dates are June 28-29, July 19, and Aug.
+30-Sept.
+1.

 What degree do they graduate with after the program?
 P-TECH students will graduate with an Associate of Applied Science (AAS) degree; for ECHS, they will earn 24-60 college credits toward an Associate of Applied Science degree from Hudson Valley Community College.
 Depending on how many credits ECHS students earn by graduation, they will be well-positioned to go on to earn an associate’s degree ahead of schedule.